Lockheed Martin F-22 Raptor: Cockpit

 The F-22 has a glass cockpit with all-digital flight instruments.
 The monochrome head-up display offers a wide field of view and serves as a primary flight instrument; information is also displayed upon six color liquid-crystal display (LCD) panels.
 The primary flight controls are a force-sensitive side-stick controller and a pair of throttles.
 The USAF initially wanted to implement direct voice input (DVI) controls, but this was judged to be too technically risky and was abandoned.
 The canopy's dimensions are approximately 140 inches long, 45 inches wide, and 27 inches tall (355 cm × 115 cm × 69 cm) and weighs 360 pounds.
 The canopy was redesigned after the original design lasted an average of 331 hours instead of the required 800 hours.
-Although the F-22 was originally intended to have a helmet mounted display (HMD), this was deferred during development to save costs; the aircraft is currently integrating the Scorpion HMD.
+Although the F-22 was originally intended to have a helmet-mounted display (HMD), this was deferred during development to save costs; the aircraft is currently integrating the Scorpion HMD.

-The F-22 has integrated radio functionality, the signal processing systems are virtualized rather than as a separate hardware module.
+The F-22 has integrated radio functionality; the signal processing systems are virtualized rather than as a separate hardware module.
 The integrated control panel (ICP) is a keypad system for entering communications, navigation, and autopilot data.
-Two 3 × 4 in up-front displays located around the ICP are used to display integrated caution advisory/warning (ICAW) data, CNI data and also serve as the stand-by flight instrumentation group and fuel quantity indicator for redundancy.
+Two 3 × 4 in up-front displays located around the ICP are used to display integrated caution advisory/warning (ICAW) and CNI data, and they also serve as the stand-by flight instrumentation group and fuel quantity indicator for redundancy.
 The stand-by flight group displays an artificial horizon, for basic instrument meteorological conditions.
 The 8 × 8 in primary multi-function display (PMFD) is located under the ICP, and is used for navigation and situation assessment.
 Three 6.25 × 6.25 in secondary multi-function displays are located around the PMFD for tactical information and stores management.

 The ejection seat is a version of the ACES II commonly used in USAF aircraft, with a center-mounted ejection control.
 The F-22 has a complex life support system, which includes the onboard oxygen generation system (OBOGS), protective pilot garments, and a breathing regulator/anti-g (BRAG) valve controlling flow and pressure to the pilot's mask and garments.
 The pilot garments were developed under the Advanced Technology Anti-G Suit (ATAGS) project and protect against chemical/biological hazards and cold-water immersion, counter g-forces and low pressure at high altitudes, and provide thermal relief.
 Following a series of hypoxia-related issues, the life support system was consequently revised to include an automatic backup oxygen system and a new flight vest valve.
 In combat environments, the ejection seat includes a modified M4 carbine designated the GAU-5/A.